Issues - Q&A

 5. What is your knowledge of and position on Proposition 15?

 Proposition 15 increases Funding for Public Schools, Community Colleges, and Local Government Services by Changing Tax Assessment of Commercial and Industrial Property.
 The initiative will change how commercial and industrial property is taxed and will increase funding for K-12 public schools, community colleges and local governments by requiring that commercial and industrial real property be taxed based on current market value.
 Residential properties will not be affected.
 The proposition is scheduled to raise $12 billion dollars a year.
 Increased property taxes on commercial properties worth more than $3 million providing $6.5 billion to $11.5 billion in new funding to local governments and schools.
 The drawback is businesses will pass the cost to the business owners and inevitably pass it on to the consumer.
 We are suffering all across our nation with businesses closing.
 The hardest hit has been the restaurant industry.
 Yelp’s research counts 15,770 U.S. restaurants permanently closed due to the pandemic.
 Out of every 10 restaurants that closed temporarily, six eventually closed permanently, an alarming 23 percent increase in just the last month.
 This proposition would be very disruptive to our economy.
 There is no doubt whatsoever the education system has been suffering to long for lack of funding.
-Honestly, I have not made up my mind that Proposition 15 is the funding source to save our schools.
-I am open to have conversation and brainstorm new ideas to support more funding for our school district. ****If you have comments or questions please email me at: Voteronriggs@Gmail.com
+I am a NO on Proposition 15.
+I am open to have conversation and brainstorm new ideas to support more funding for our school district.
+I would not support new taxes or new bond measures, but I would be open to grants and corporate funding.

 6. When the District prepares for budget cuts in the spring, how will you prioritize cuts?